 These leadership programs exemplify the approach of PESS to real change in South Sudan – indigenous community leaders must themselves be developed and empowered to address the needs of their people.
 One-time donations of material objects from foreigners can never result in lasting change in South Sudan, if the Sudanese themselves are not empowered to control their future.

 PESS Continues to Support Community Infrastructure Necessary for Education

-Since 2005, PESS has overseen and, along with its United States donors, funded the construction of new schools in three rural Jonglei villages.
-PESS also funded the rebuilding of a large existing structure in one of these villages, which had deteriorated beyond use.
-Prior to the recent inter-tribal conflict in Jonglei, these schools served over 3000 students.
-Three of the schools have reopened as relative peace returns to Jonglei.
-Daniel and the headmaster are actively working to reopen the fourth school – a girls’ boarding school located in a village particularly hard hit by the violence and insecurity.
-PESS is determined that Ayak Anguei Primary Boarding School will be educating girls again soon.
+As our long-time supporters know, beginning in 2005, PESS oversaw and funded the construction of new schools in three rural Jonglei villages.
+PESS also funded the re-building of a large existing structure in one of these villages, which had deteriorated beyond use.
+Prior to the 2013 inter-tribal conflict in Jonglei, these schools served over 3,000 students.

-In constructing these schools, PESS lived by its belief that partnership with the community is the basis of educational sustainability.
-All building projects were the result of collaborative decision making between PESS and local leaders and stakeholders.
+In constructing schools and doing repairs, PESS lived by its belief that partnership with the community is the basis of educational sustainability.
+All building projects were the result of collaborative decision making between PESS and local leaders and stake-holders.
 All completed structures belong to the community, which provided the needed land and unskilled labor.
 More skill intensive construction was performed by indigenous South Sudanese contractors and workers funded by PESS and its partners.
-PESS adopted the UNICEF accountability model in funding, inspection and verification of spending for the schools.